pschool-in/curriculum/content/social/water-5.md

 Famine is a natural disaster.
 We cannot consume polluted water.
 False:
-Waster water is directly disposed into rivers and seas.
+Waste water is directly disposed into rivers and seas.
 Water pollution refers to the purification of water.
 We should ignore the manufcture and expiry date in mineral water bottles.
 ```